Georgea75/Edgar/README.md

 ## Linting

 This project has been linted with the black formatter for python and ES linter set to standard for javascript.

+## Name

+This application is named after Edgar Cayce, the famous American Clairvoyant.